toby63/shiftfs-dkms/README.md

 ### Upgrade:

-**Note:** Check for updates regularly either in the [upstream log](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/focal/log/fs/shiftfs.c) or in the [Update log issue](https://github.com/toby63/shiftfs-dkms/issues/12) of this repo.
+**Note:** Check for updates regularly in the [upstream log](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/focal/log/fs/shiftfs.c) for shiftfs and in the [Update log issue](https://github.com/toby63/shiftfs-dkms/issues/12) for updates of this repo.

  * Uninstall/Remove the old version: